What are Trips and Expeditions?

 What gets taught on trips?

 With an emphasis on providing skills that participants can take home with them, our first priority on trips is providing the knowledge necessary for safe participation in the activities offered.
 Whether that means self rescue in the case of a canoe capsizing, or how to write a time control plan that includes evacuation options in case of inclement weather, or even basic first aid it is our first priority to ensure that participants are capable of understanding the risks inherent in adventure activities and how to safely navigate them.
 We will also cover hard skills such as wilderness navigation, back country cooking, and proper technique for environmentally conscious camping and travel.
 Our trips are designed so that participants leave with a solid foundation to build on for bringing outdoor recreation into their everyday lives.
+We also give participants time in the day to reflect and work on practicing their social skills with lessons on expedition behavior, understanding their environmental impacts, and how to be in touch with nature through understanding their relationship with plants, wildlife, and the land itself.

 Frequently Asked Questions